 Ms. Pigott serves as an independent trustee of the Van Eck mutual funds, a multifaceted hard asset family of funds: Van Eck Funds, Van Eck Worldwide Insurance Trust and Van Eck Funds, Inc. She chairs the board’s Governance Committee.

 In addition, Ms. Pigott is an active leader in civic organizations.
-She currently serves as a Life Trustee and Vice Chair of the Chicago Symphony Orchestra and sits on its Executive, Nominating and Governance and Vision 2020 Strategic Plan Implementation Committees.
-She is a Trustee of Northwestern University and sits on its Executive, Alumni Relations and Development, and Governance and Nominations Committees.
+She currently serves as a Life Trustee of the Chicago Symphony Orchestra and sits on its Executive Committee.
+She is a Trustee of Northwestern University, sits on its Executive Committee and chairs its Academic Affairs Committee.
 She serves on the Northwestern Medicine Group Board of Directors and the Northwestern Memorial HealthCare Physician Compensation Subcommittee.
-She chairs the Advisory Board of the Civil Rights Center at the University of North Carolina’s School of Law.
 She also serves on the Board of Young Women’s Leadership Charter School, the only charter school in Chicago exclusively for girls, and serves on the Board of the Patrick G. and Shirley W. Ryan Opera Center, the highly-competitive training program of the Lyric Opera of Chicago.
-In addition, she is a member of The Chicago Network, an invitation only group of the most senior women in the Chicago area.

 Ms. Pigott is a member of the Illinois Supreme Court’s Commission on Professionalism and chairs its Audit and Finance Committee.